Skip to main content

 AS Clause

-It's allowed to have more than one policy enabled on the same table for the same user at the one time.
+It's allowed to have more than one policy enabled on the same table for the same user at one time.
 So we need a way to combine the conditions from multiple policies.

-By default policies are combined using the boolean OR operator.
-For example, the following policies
+By default, policies are combined using the boolean OR operator.
+For example, the following policies:

 CREATE ROW POLICY pol1 ON mydb.table1 USING b=1 TO mira, peter